Kelvin Grove

 Kelvin Grove is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Kelvin Grove has a high level of cultural diversity, with 33.8% of its population speaking a language other than English at home and 42.8% born overseas.
-Christianity is the main religion in Kelvin Grove, comprising 30.3% of people.
-Buddhism is overrepresented compared to Greater Brisbane, with 4.4% of Kelvin Grove's population identifying as Buddhist, compared to the regional average of 2.0%.
+The predominant religion in Kelvin Grove is Christianity, accounting for 30.3% of the population.
+Notably, Buddhism is overrepresented in Kelvin Grove compared to Greater Brisbane, with 4.4% versus 2.0%.

 Frequently Asked Questions - Diversity